anquanscan/sec-tools/README.md

 [uxss-db](https://github.com/Metnew/uxss-db): 🔪Browser logic vulnerabilities :skull_and_crossbones:
 [kernel-mii](https://github.com/tijme/kernel-mii): Cobalt Strike (CS) Beacon Object File (BOF) foundation for kernel exploitation using CVE-2021-21551.
 [dnxfirewall](https://github.com/DOWRIGHTTV/dnxfirewall): DNXFIREWALL (dad's next-generation firewall), a C/CPython hybrid next generation firewall built on top of Linux and bound to kernel/ netfilter hooks for packet control.
 [Cyber-Risk-Research-FULL-WORK](https://github.com/Cameron-Noakes/Cyber-Risk-Research-FULL-WORK): All of my work for the past 6 months as a cyber risk researcher for University of Greenwich.
 A total of 41 literature reviews and analysis as white papers to develop the final survey paper
+[awesome-sec-challenges](https://github.com/mikeprivette/awesome-sec-challenges): A curated list of Awesome Security Challenges.